 What will the layout of the classroom be - number of students / how will they be spaced out?

 There will be one bubble per classroom.
-The tables and chairs will be arranged to provide 2 metre spacing wherever possible.
-Activities will be organised to encourage pupils to access them singly.
+The tables and chairs will be where possible arranged so they face the front.

 what if we have a family member that is in one of the vulnerable groups living with us?

 Government guidance is now that all children should return to school.
 The procedures we have in place will minimise risk of infection and protect family members in the community,